Morita equivalence of Nijenhuis structures: Infinitesimal Nijenhuis structures

-\paragraph{Infinitesimal Morita equivalence in terms of $1$-derivations.} We now translate the formulation of Morita equivalence of IM tensor fields into the algebraic language of $1$-derivations.
+We now translate the formulation of Morita equivalence of IM tensor fields into the algebraic language of $1$-derivations.
 An advantage of this formulation is that it avoids the need to explicitly perform the differential of the infinitesimal actions by separating the tensorial conditions from the differential ones.
 As seen below, Equations \eqref{eq:base_1-der_morita} and \eqref{eq:end_1-der_morita} are purely tensorial; the differential content is entirely isolated within condition \eqref{eq:connection_1-der_morita} for the connection-like components.

 To fix notation for the following definition, let $\mathscr{D}_{1}=(\nabla^{1},\ell_{1},r_{1})$ and $\mathscr{D}_{2}=(\nabla^{2},\ell_{2},r_{2})$ be IM $1$-derivations on the Lie algebroids $A_1\to M_{1}$ and $A_2\to M_{2}$, respectively.
 Additionally, let $\mathscr{a}_{1}:\Gamma(A_{1})\to \mathfrak{X}(P)$ and $\mathscr{a}_{2}:\Gamma(A_{2}^{\mathrm{op}})\to \mathfrak{X}(P)$ denote the infinitesimal actions, and set $\mathscr{a}\coloneqq \mathscr{a}_{1}+\mathscr{a}_{2}$.